 If the contributor has a significant amount of code, he can add himself to the COPYRIGHT file.

-For bigger fixes, in case of disagreement, a consensus should be reached.
-At last the project leader (Cédric) takes a decision.
+In the case of disagreement, a consensus should be reached.
+As a last resort, the project leader (Cédric Krier) will make the decision.

 Push to the remote server: